DataDog/dd-sdk-flutter/packages/datadog_flags_flutter/README.md

 ## Background Isolates

-Flutter background isolates do not share the main isolate's plugin state.
-If your app evaluates flags from a background isolate, initialize the Datadog SDK and `datadog_flags_flutter` in that isolate before creating or using a flags client.
+`datadog_flags_flutter` does not currently support evaluation from background isolates.
+If your app needs to evaluate flags from a background isolate, create and initialize a standalone `datadog_flags` client in that isolate.

 # Contributing